CollectionBuilder/cb-docs/docs/software/git.md

 GitHub is the most popular platform for developing and sharing code online, hosting projects from giant enterprise software, to OER learning, to personal portfolios.
 It is great to become familiar with the platform so that you can take part in this community and its resources.
+Normal use with CollectionBuilder projects falls within the "free" tier on the platform (you do not need a paid account!).

 Code for your CollectionBuilder project will be stored on GitHub in a Git "repository".
 So the first step is to sign up for a GitHub account if you do not have one already.